coding-to-music/salt/README.md

 # do these first once just to setup supabase_user in linux and install docker and docker-compose
 sudo salt '*' state.apply grafana_mltp.docker_install saltenv=dev

+# This will download the grafana_mltp docker-compose files from github and yaml files and start them
+sudo salt '*' state.apply grafana_mltp.update saltenv=dev

 # This init may not be needed since it is all docker
 sudo salt '*' state.apply grafana_mltp.init saltenv=dev

+# These need to be created
 sudo salt '*' state.apply grafana_mltp.install saltenv=dev

 sudo salt '*' state.apply grafana_mltp.uninstall saltenv=dev